eltrino/diamantedesk-documentation/docs/installation-guide/installation.md

 Download DiamanteDesk application from [GitHub](https://github.com/eltrino/diamantedesk-application/releases).

-Clone the [GitHub repository](https://github.com/eltrino/diamantedesk-application#usage) to get a source code and checkout the required version of an application.
+Clone the [GitHub repository](https://github.com/eltrino/diamantedesk-application#usage) to get a source code and checkout the latest developed version of an application.
 Use the following command:

     git clone https://github.com/eltrino/diamantedesk-application

-Checkout the latest version of the project:
+Checkout the latest stable version of the project:

      git clone -b 1.0 https://github.com/eltrino/diamantedesk-application

-Download the application with the composer package manager using the following command:
+Also, download the application with the composer package manager using the following command:

-    composer create-project diamante/desk-application
+    composer create-project diamante/desk-application:1.0

+### Installing required libraries

 Install the dependencies with the composer:

     composer install

-##Application Installation
+### Application Installation

-###Installation Using a Console
+######Installation Using a Console

 To run the installation of DiamanteDesk in a console mode, use the following command: